 The commitment to have a minimum proportion of 5% of sustainable investments and the sector exclusions incorporated by the Fund to help avoid exposure to sectors with significant ESG risks are both binding elements to the Investment Manager.
 The Investment Manager's consideration of how a company scores on the 'SmartGARP' ESG factor and their current and expected carbon footprint, and the Fund's aim to have a falling carbon emission intensity over the long term, at least five years, are binding elements.
 Formal exclusions are coded into the order management system.
-The formal exclusions are as follows: Tobacco (companies which derive more than 5% revenue from production, distribution or sale of tobacco), Weapons (companies involved in the production of controversial weapons (including cluster munitions, landmines, biological and chemical weapons) or nuclear weapons; or which derive more than 5% revenue from manufacture or sale of civilian firearms or ammunition), Coal (companies which derive more than 5% revenue from mining or sale of thermal coal).
+The formal exclusions are as follows: Tobacco (companies which derive more than 5% revenue from production, distribution or sale of tobacco), Weapons (companies involved in the production of controversial weapons (including cluster munitions, landmines, biological and chemical weapons) or nuclear weapons; or which derive more than 5% revenue from manufacture or sale of civilian firearms or ammunition), Coal (companies which derive more than 5% revenue from more than 5% revenue from manufacture or sale of civilian firearms or ammunition), Coal (companies which derive more than 5% revenue from more than 5% revenue from manufacture or sale of civilian firearms or ammunition).